 Tulum’s beach area is separated into two sections, public and private.

-No matter where you pick along the beach, you’ll be paying much higher prices than in Tulum Town.
+No matter where you pick to stay along the beach, you’ll be paying much higher prices than in Tulum Town.

-You’ll find the private beaches to the south of Tulum, backed by luxury boutique hotels, expensive restaurants and popular beach clubs.
+You’ll find the private beaches to the south of Tulum, lined with luxury boutique hotels, expensive restaurants and popular beach clubs.

 The public beach area is set to the north of Tulum and as the name suggests, you’re able to access this part of the beach for free.